IBM-Cloud/docs/services/mobileanalytics/index.md

  **Note:** The name that you select for your application (`your_app_name_here`) displays in the {{site.data.keyword.mobileanalytics_short}} console as the application name.
 The application name is used as a filter to search for application logs in the dashboard.
 When you use the same application name across platforms (for example, Android and iOS), you can see all logs from that application under the same name, regardless of which platform the logs were sent from.

-5. Send recorded usage analytics to the Mobile Analytics Service.
+5. Send recorded usage analytics to the {{site.data.keyword.mobileanalytics_short}} Service.
 A simple way to test your analytics is to run the following code when your application starts:

 	#### Android
 	{: #android-send}